TRASAL/frbpoppy/README.rst

    Macs should also be supported, however no tests have been done on Windows.

-   *If receiving an ASCII error, this is an error from upstream plotting library: contact me on how to fix it.*

 ******************
 How do I use it?
 ******************